The terminal and remote login

 What is UNIX

 UNIX is an Operating System(OS).
-Operating systems is a software that makes a computer usable, by managing the hardware, other software and automated tasks that are needed for the computer to work.
+An operating system is a software that makes a computer usable by managing the hardware, other software and automated tasks that are needed for the computer to work.
 Windows, MacOS, Android,Chrome OS and Ubuntu are some examples of operating systems.
-There are different flavors of UNIX and except Windows all the other examples above are flavors of UNIX.
-Versions of Windows 10 and newer has support to executing UNIX commands as well.
-In short if you are not on a old version of Windows, you already have access to a program that can execute the UNIX command that is used to connect to the remote machine as described in this lessons.
+There are different flavors of UNIX, and except Windows, all the other examples above are flavors of UNIX.
+Versions of Windows 10 and newer have support to executing UNIX commands as well, while older versions do not.

 What is a CLI

-We will use the term terminal to refer to the CLI and use bash flavor of the shell
+We will use the term terminal to refer to the CLI and use the bash flavor of the shell.

 Why do we need to use the terminal